grego118118/concrete/VERCEL_DEPLOYMENT_SUMMARY.md

 ## ✅ What Was Prepared

-Your Concrete Coating Specialists website is now fully configured and ready to deploy to Vercel!
+Your Commonwealth Concrete Coating website is now fully configured and ready to deploy to Vercel!

 ---